2-10-4: South Africa

-The locomotive's Type FT tender was an unusual experimental type using six pairs of wheels in a 2-8-2 wheel arrangement, with the leading and trailing wheels in bissel-type pony trucks and the rest of the axles mounted with a rigid wheelbase.
-A similar Type JV tender had been built in the Salt River shops in Cape Town in 1936 for test purposes and as a prototype to the Type FT.
-The tender's wheel arrangement did not prove to be very successful, however, and was not used again.
+The locomotive's Type FT tender was an experimental type using six pairs of wheels in a 2-8-2 wheel arrangement, with the leading and trailing wheels as bissel-type pony trucks and the remainder mounted on a rigid wheelbase.
+A similar Type JV tender had been built in the Salt River shops in Cape Town in 1936 as a prototype to the Type FT.
+The wheel arrangement was not very successful however, and not used again.

 Soviet Union

 Two Texas-type locomotives were built in the USSR.
 One, the class OR23, built in 1949 by the locomotive works in Ulan Ude, had cylinders that were placed above the center driving axle.
 Unlike nearly all steam locomotives, the pistons had rods on both ends, which transferred power to the wheels.
 The idea was to balance the driving forces on the wheels, allowing the counterweights on the wheels to be smaller and reducing hammer blow on the track.
 Test runs showed, however, that the OR23 design was unsuitable as a practical locomotive.
 The locomotive was never used for more than testing and was returned to its builder and scrapped.